COVID-19: Gilgit and PoK leaders seek immediate end to China's OBOR

-Bordering China, the occupied Gilgit Baltistan is worst hit by coronavirus pandemic due to the large presence of Chinese workers and army personnel in the region.
-They are engaged in the construction projects under the China Pakistan Economic Corridor (CPEC).
+Bordering China, the occupied Gilgit Baltistan is the worst hit by coronavirus pandemic due to the large presence of Chinese workers and Army personnel in the region.
+They are engaged in construction projects under the China Pakistan Economic Corridor (CPEC).

 The people of Gilgit Baltistan continue to oppose CPEC project since its launch by China and Pakistan.
 They call it a project to exploit their resources, including the land.